PatrickBaus/database_logger/README.md

 ```

 # How to extend this image
-The `Kraken logger` image can be configured in many ways and the example given above is only a minimalistic example
+The `Kraken logger` image can be configured in many ways and the example given above is a minimalistic example for
-for educational purposes only.
+educational purposes only.
 The easiest way is to use environment variables.

 ## Environment Variables
 The environment variables can be used to configure the connection options for both the MQTT server and the postgreSQL